Updated August 15, 2017

 - H.R.
 38 would roll back the Gun-Free School Zones Act, which would no longer bar carry in K- 12 schools for residents of permitless carry states, allowing some people with no permit whatsoever to carry in kindergartens.

-This legislation would present serious risks to law enforcement and would even put officers in danger of being sued for trying to confirm the validity of an out-of-state permit.
+This legislation would present serious risks to law enforcement and would even put officers in danger of being sued for trying to confirm that an out-of-state permit is valid.

 - Unlike with driver’s licenses, police often have no way to verify the validity of an out-of-state permit—meaning they would be unable to confirm if a person presenting a carry permit is a law-abiding gun owner.
 And because Hudson’s bill even allows concealed carry by people from states with no permit whatsoever, out-of-state visitors would be armed without being screened by a background check—and law enforcement would have no permit to evaluate.